gbcbaptista/ai-image-dogs-classifier/model_training/README.md

 ## Overview

 This project implements a convolutional neural network (CNN) for dog breed classification using MobileNetV2 as the base model with transfer learning.
-The model can classify images into 8 different dog breeds with high accuracy.
+The model can classify images into 6 different dog breeds with high accuracy.

 ## Supported Dog Breeds

-The model is trained to recognize the following 8 dog breeds:
+The model is trained to recognize the following 6 dog breeds:

 - **Beagle**
-- **Bulldog**
 - **Chihuahua**
 - **German Shepherd**
 - **Golden Retriever**
-- **Poodle**
 - **Pug**
 - **Siberian Husky**